BSc (Hons)

 You will benefit from links to professional and industry bodies, including Cisco Networking Academy and the BCS, the Chartered Institute for IT.

 There’s also a choice of fascinating optional modules so you can tailor the course to your career ambitions.
-Depending on the optional modules you choose, you may graduate with a specialism in Artificial Intelligence, Cloud Technologies, or DevOps.
+Depending on the optional modules you choose, you may graduate with a specialism in Artificial Intelligence or Cloud Technologies.

 An optional placement year between Year 2 and 3 provides you with the opportunity to enhance your employability, business understanding and professional skills.